apache/age-website/docs/functions/list_functions.md

   <tr>
    <td>path
    </td>
-   <td>An expression that returns an Agtype path.
+   <td>An expression that returns an agtype path.
    </td>
   </tr>
 </table>